-The society has one registered residential care home, Chirnside House, catering for twenty nine residents.
+The society currently has one registered residential care home, Chirnside House, catering for thirty residents.
 This home provides twenty-four hour care for the frail elderly.
-It was purpose built in 1994, extended in 2005 with further extensions and alterations in 2009.
+The supported sheltered house was closed at the end of March 2014.

-Chirnside House is registered to cater for persons with dementia as well as the frail elderly
+Chirnside House is registered to cater for persons with dementia as well as the frail elderly.

 The society depends considerably on the commitment and enthusiasm of its volunteers.
 All the management of the society, through the various committees, is undertaken by volunteers.
-Volunteers also provide significant time and effort in assisting with the day to day operation of the two homes.
+Volunteers also provide significant time and effort in assisting with the day to day operation of the home.

-Both houses have been approached by young people working towards their Duke of Edinburgh Award Scheme and the society has been pleased to be able to offer the opportunity for community service to these young people.
-The residents and staff greatly appreciate the input made by these volunteers
+Chirnside House has been approached by young people working towards their Duke of Edinburgh Award Scheme and the society has been pleased to be able to offer the opportunity for community service to these young people.
+The residents and staff greatly appreciate the input made by these volunteers.